 The Benefits of PhysioYoga

 When practiced regularly, the benefits are numerous.
 Physically, it may result in: improvement in muscular strength, endurance, flexibility, body awareness, circulation, digestion, hormonal balance, respiration, immune function, bone strength, normalizing blood pressure, reduction or normalization of body weight, reduction of pain, improved self management of pain and improved ability to self regulate.
-Mentally, improvements in alertness, concentration and sleep patterns may be experienced as well as reduction in stress and anxiety and improvements in your ability to relax.
+Mentally, improvements in alertness, concentration and sleep patterns may be experienced as well as reduction in the stress response and in anxiety and improvements in your ability to relax.
 Guiding and supporting you to connect to what you value most and to what is most meaningful to you is a vital part of this approach.
 The key benefit is an overall state of health and well-being.

 That said, people who experience back and neck pain, musculoskeletal injuries (shoulders, hips, knees, etc), chronic or persistent pain, pelvic pain and chronic abdominal-pelvic pain related conditions like IBS or endometriosis, osteoarthritis, osteoporosis, diabetes, fibromyalgia, high blood pressure, Irritable Bowel Syndrome, migraines/headaches, anxiety, rheumatoid arthritis, urinary stress or urge incontinence, may benefit from PhysioYoga.

 “…you really treat the whole body instead of just attacking the “problem area” – resulting in approaching the process in a much more positive way – of turning my body into an instrument I can use as opposed to something broken to be fixed” A.P.